dfarje/seclinux/content/posts/firstpost.md

 color = "red" #color from the theme settings
 +++

 This is my first post.
-I decided to start this blog as a way to publish the technical notes that I write down in markdown, I believe in open and simple text formats as a way to generate content that has more resilience against bitrot.
+I decided to start this blog as a way to publish the technical notes that I write down in markdown, I believe in open and simple text formats as a way to generate content that has more resilience against bit rot.
 I will be using hugo to compile the notes into HTML.

 I work as a network and cybersecurity engineer with a background in coding.
-I spent many years running/automating networks and datacenters, due to this I have accumulated lots of knowledge in Linux Systems Administration and networks (all kinds of network gear).
-The blog will also contain observations on various industry topics.
+I spent many years running/automating networks and datacenters, due to this I have accumulated lots of knowledge in Linux Systems Administration and IP networks.
+The blog will also contain my observations on various industry topics.
 I will mostly be covering the following:

 - FOSS
 - Computer Science